Biography

 Impact and Influence

-Dr Watson's work has had wide ranging impact on healthcare education, cultural competence awareness and public understanding of Black and Global Majority health care experiences.
+Dr Watson's work has had a wide-ranging impact on healthcare education, cultural competence awareness, and public understanding of Black and Global Majority healthcare experiences.
 Her scholarly and leadership contributions have:

 • Informed the evolution delivery, and asessment of distance learning education for nursing and healthcare students.